liuguangxi/defi_turing/Problems/contents/problems.typ

 At the beginning (step $0$), before launching a computer program, a certain number of squares in a $5 times 7$ grid are "infected".\
 Then, the computer simulates contagion.\
 Step by step, each uninfected square adjacent on one side to exactly two infected squares is infected in turn (unfortunately, the infected squares remain infected!).\
-There is a nice demonstration#text(fill: sec-color)[\*] of the fact that at least $6$ non-adjacent squares must be “infected” in pairs at the beginning for all $35$ squares in the grid to be infected after a certain number of steps.\
+There is a nice demonstration#text(fill: sec-color)[\*] of the fact that at least $6$ non-adjacent squares must be "infected" in pairs at the beginning for all $35$ squares in the grid to be infected after a certain number of steps.\
 In this case, total infection—if it occurs—necessarily takes place in at most $29$ steps.

 Example